-visual artist and filmmaker.
-He trained at the Rodchenko Art School Moscow, under the guidance of the well-known photographer Igor Mukhin, and received a BFA in Photography in 2013.
-Shokhov also studied Cinematography at the Sverdlov Film Studio in 2009.
+Currently a graduate student at California Institute of the Arts in Film/Video and Integrated Media.
+Shokhov was trained at the Rodchenko Art School Moscow, under the guidance of the well-known photographer Igor Mukhin, and received a BFA in Photography in 2013.
+He also studied Cinematography at the Sverdlov Film Studio in 2009.

 Interviews and features of his work have been published in The New York Times, The Guardian, Le Monde, Interview, Harper’s Bazaar Art, ELLE, TV Rain, L’Express, Courrier International, IL, China Newsweek, L’Insense Photo, Calvert Journal, Afisha magazine, Lenta.ru, Snob, Time Out, Kommersant, Colta.ru, and YET magazine.

-Nikita participated in workshops with documentary photographer Ed Kashi (ICP NYC), book publisher Hannes Wanderer (Peperoni Books Berlin), documentary photographer Davide Monteleone (Rome), and Bas Vroege (Director/Curator or Paradox Media, Amsterdam).
+Nikita participated in workshops with documentary photographer Ed Kashi (ICP, NYC), book publisher Hannes Wanderer (Peperoni Books, Berlin), documentary photographer Davide Monteleone (Rome), and Bas Vroege (Director of Paradox Media, Amsterdam).

 In collaboration with curators, architects and designers he created site-specific installations for 5 his projects: Ice, Scan, Sacred Procession, Flaming Motors, Kids.
 From 2010 to 2015, he worked mainly with photography.
 During that time he completed 11 projects that participated in 6 solo and about 30 group exhibitions.

 For his most recent works Shokhov integrates his own practice with contemporary performance; involving performers, musicians, choreographers, architects and designers.
 In 2016, he was invited to work with avant-garde theatre director Robert Wilson as a participant in his International Summer Residency Program at the Watermill Center in NY.